Samiran-Dey/PathGen/README.md

 ## Gradation and Survival Risk Estimation
 The folder **MCAT_GR** contains the code for gradation and survival risk estimation using synthesised transcriptomic data obtained using PathGen.
+The checkpoints for the trained models can be downloaded from [here](https://drive.google.com/drive/folders/1EQTALaJmpReP5n_86SSkUnVcuJdTtVQO?usp=sharing).

 ### Training using real transcriptomic data
 To train the model using real transcriptomic data execute the following.